avinassh/blag/content/posts/sigterm-in-python.md

 categories: ["code"]
 tags: ["python", "process"]
 slug: "sigterm-in-python"
-description: "Simple code example to show catching SIGTERM in a Python script."
+summary: "Simple code example to show catching SIGTERM in a Python script."
 ---

 I needed a very simple SIGTERM handler in a script I was working on.
 It is very simple to do so in Python, add a handler method and 'register' it.